clipperhouse/netlify/content/about.md

 Non-technical folks appreciate my ability to explain technology, and how to get things done with engineers.
 At Stack Overflow, this meant salespeople and technical recruiters.

+I offer this expertise on a consulting basis, for your teams.
+[Learn more...](/tech-talk/)

 ### Contact

 I am reachable at mwsherman@gmail.com and +1 415 516-5121.